microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Repair-WinGetPackageManager.md

 ### -IncludePreRelease

-Includes prerelease versions of the WinGet client.
+Use this parameter to include prerelease versions of the WinGet client.

 ```yaml
 Type: System.Management.Automation.SwitchParameter